 If you sign up for a paid GroupNews product, you will be asked to provide your payment information and billing address.
 Credit card information is submitted directly to our payment processor and doesn’t hit GroupNews servers.
 We store a record of the payment transaction, including the last 4 digits of the credit card number, for purposes of account history, invoicing, and billing support.
 We store your billing address so we can charge you for service, calculate any sales tax due, send you invoices, and detect fraudulent credit card transactions.

 We store on our servers the content that you upload or receive or maintain in your GroupNews product accounts.
-This is so you can use our products as intended, for example, to create newsletters in GroupNews.
+This is so you can use our products as intended, for example, to create posts and stories in GroupNews.
 We keep this content as long as your account is active.
 If you delete your account, we’ll delete the content within 60 days.

 We log the full IP address used to sign up a product account and retain that for use in mitigating future spammy signups.
 We also log all account access by full IP address for security and fraud prevention purposes, and we keep this login data for as long as your product account is active.

 We collect information about your browsing activity for analytics and statistical purposes such as conversion rate testing and experimenting with new product designs.
 This includes, for example, your browser and operating system versions, your IP address, which web pages you visited and how long they took to load, and which website referred you to us.
 If you have an account and are signed in, these web analytics data are tied to your IP address and user account until your account is no longer active.
 The web analytics we use are described further in the Advertising and Cookies section.